WHERE I STAND

 GENDER EQUITY

-A STRONG SOCIETY RELIES ON VALUING AND RESPECTING DIVERSITY OF SKILLS, TALENTS AND EXPERIENCE.
+A STRONG SOCIETY RELIES ON VALUING DIVERSITY.

 I have reported extensively in countries where strong women are the cornerstone of their society but are consistent victims of violence and enforced exclusion as result of cultural norms, I have reported on genital mutilation, bride burning, rape in war and female infanticide hoping to raise awareness of the global scourge and that we might look more closely at our own failings on gender-based violence and exclusion.